To the Members of DCB Bank Limited

 (a) we have obtained all the information and explanations which, to the best of ourknowledge and belief, were necessary for the purpose of our audit and have found them tobe satisfactory;

-(c) during the course of our audit we have visited 8 branches.
-Since the key operationsof the Bank are completely automated with the key applications integrated to the corebanking systems, the audit is carried out centrally at the Head Office as all thenecessary records and data required for the purposes of our audit are available therein.
+(c) during the course of our audit we have visited 13 branches.
+Since the keyoperations of the Bank are automated with the key applications integrated to the corebanking systems, the audit is carried out centrally as all the necessary records and datarequired for the purposes of our audit are available therein.

-9. In our opinion, the Balance Sheet, the Profit and Loss Account and the Cash FlowStatement dealt with by this report comply with the Accounting Standards referred to insubsection (3C) of section 211 of the Companies Act, 1956, to the extent they are notinconsistent with the accounting policies prescribed by the Reserve Bank of India.
+9. In our opinion, the Balance Sheet, the Profit and Loss Account and the Cash FlowStatement comply with the Accounting Standards referred to in subsection (3C) of section211 of the Companies Act, 1956, to the extent they are not inconsistent with theaccounting policies prescribed by Reserve Bank of India.

 10. We further report that:

-(i) the Balance Sheet and the Profit and Loss Account dealt with by this report are inagreement with the books of account;
+(i) the Balance Sheet, the Profit and Loss Account and the Cash Flow Statement dealtwith by this report are in agreement with the books of account;

-(ii) the financial accounting systems of the Bank are centralised and, therefore,accounting returns are not submitted by the branches;
+(ii) the financial accounting systems of the Bank are centralised and, therefore,returns are not necessary to be submitted by the branches;

 | ||Chartered Accountants |